Updated: Mar 31

 Check out Keg Punk.
-Software that helps you manage taps, track keg inventory, and more.
+Software that helps you manage taps, create and control a digital tap list, and more.

 We built an extremely efficient heat exchanger that not only saves the hot water, but uses less water overall to cool the wort.
 With this setup, we can chill 6 gallons of wort to below 80 degrees with 5 gallons of water in 7 minutes!